peteroupc/peteroupc.github.io/bernoulli.md

 | exp(&minus;1/_&lambda;_) | [&#x03F5;, 1) | Yes; same reason. |
 | _&lambda;_<sup>_n_</sup> where _n_&ge;2 is an integer.  | 0&le;_&lambda;_&le;1 | Yes; continuous and the polynomial $\lambda^{n+1}$ can go below $f$, and the polynomial $\lambda^{n-1}$ can go above $f$. |

-If _f_'s domain includes 0 and/or 1 (so that the input coin is allowed to return 0 every time or 1 every time, respectively), then _f_ can be a factory function only if&mdash;
+If _f_'s domain includes 0, 1, or both (so that the input coin is allowed to return 0 every time, 1 every time, or either, respectively), then _f_ can be a factory function only if&mdash;

 1. the function is constant on its domain, or is continuous and polynomially bounded on its domain, and
 2. _f_(0) equals 0 or 1 whenever 0 is in the function's domain, and